csdms/babelizer/README.rst

 The name of the BMI class to babelize.

-An example of a C++ library (*bmi_child*), exposing a class *BmiChild* (which implemets a BMI) might look like the following:
+An example of a C++ library (*bmi_child*), exposing a class *BmiChild* (which implements a BMI) might look like the following:

 .. code:: toml